 - Share positive stories.
 The joys and accomplishments of the LGBTQ community are sometimes overshadowed by the fight for equality.
 So let’s spread good news, both from our own circle (the same sex marriage of friends) and public life (a prominent person comes out).

 - Speak up.
 When people say erroneous comments about LGBTQ people and the policies that impact them, politely counter them.
-Consult Stunned Silent for ways to respond to comments from people who oppose or do not understand our community.
+Consult Stunned Silent for when you are a loss of words when encountering people who oppose or do not understand our community.

 - Make the political become personal.
 Telling our own stories and putting a face on an issue is one of the most impactful actions we can take.
 Studies show that connecting real people to pending legislation that affects the LGBTQ community can effectively open the hearts and minds of voters.
 For example, we might say: ” I have a transgender child and I want nothing more than a good future for her, so this bathroom initiative really hits home .”